You can use these functions with the VideoDevice System object™.

 Set a device-specific property, such as Brightness.

-Note that the syntax for a device-specific property is to use set with the DeviceProperties object using dot notation, then the property name and property value.
+Note that the syntax for setting a device-specific property is to list the object name, the DeviceProperties object, and the property name using dot notation, and then make it equal to the property value.

 Preview the image.